platomav/MCExtractor/README.md

 - Ability to automatically extract Intel Containers (dat,inc,txt,h)
 - Ability to quickly add new microcode entries to the database
 - Ability to detect Intel Production/Pre-Production Release tag
+- Ability to check for MC Extractor and/or DB updates on demand
 - Ability to analyze multiple files by drag & drop or by input path
 - Ability to ignore extracted duplicates based on name and contents
 - Reports all microcodes which are not found at the Microcode Repositories